 In order to enrich campus conversations about teaching and learning, the CTL sponsors a book circle each semester.
 The fall semester book circle will discuss Teaching to Transgress: Education as the Practice of Freedom by bell hooks.
-Apply to participate in the fall book circle through this Google form.
+Apply to participate in the fall book circle through this Google form by August 25th.

 What is a Book Circle?